cse163/book/book_source/source/module-2-data-structures-and-files/lesson-6-csv-data/processing-a-csv.md

 print('Name of TA in Row 2:', data[1]['Name'])
 ```

-Let's try another example. **Before pressing the "Run" button, make a prediction of what each line of code will do and see if your prediction matches reality!**
+Let's try another example. **Before running the code snippet below, make a prediction of what each line of code will do and see if your prediction matches reality!**

 ```python
 data = [